sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_12.md

 # Exercise

-Submission link here

-- Filename: **lastname_firstname.py**
-- Deadline: **Before the end** of this class
+You can find this in your codechum

-Write a program that first stores the first 10 Fibonacci numbers, to a file named `primes.txt`
+Write a program that first stores the first 10 Fibonacci numbers, to a file named `numbers.txt`

 Each number should be on a separate line, and then the program should read the numbers from the file and print them.